-Course Code: ART 221, ART 222

-Grade Level: 10, 11, 12
+Course Code: ART 221, ART 222 Grade Level: 10, 11, 12

-Course Length: 1 Year

-Prerequisites: Final approval in the class will be with instructor's permission.
+Prerequisites: Final approval in the class will be with

-Credit Eligibility: Art

-Dual Credit: Refer to Page 8
+instructor's permission.

-INTRODUCTION TO MULTIMEDIA / GRAPHIC DESIGN
+INTRODUCTION TO MULTIMEDIA (GRAPHIC DESIGN/ GRAPHIC ARTS)

 A great introductory course to learn foundation skills in design and production software.
 You will learn the basics of editing photos and photo manipulation and design using Adobe Photoshop, followed by creating custom artwork and designs using Adobe Illustrator.
 Students will spend the semester learning basic graphic design principles and software used for print and electronic media.
 Focus will be on incorporating professional design techniques, as well as learning software capabilities.
 Second semester, students will focus on animation, photography, cinematography and video editing skills (Adobe Premiere Pro) along with creating a website portfolio.